-I live with my wife, Sandy, and my fourth son, Joe.
-I want to thank them both for their understanding in allowing me to think, type, and generally bug the hell out of both of them while I put this part of my radio life up for you to see.
+I live with my wife, Sandy.
+I want to thank my family for their understanding in allowing me to think, type, and generally bug the hell out of them while I put this part of my radio life up for you to see.
 Oh yeah!
 What is that image?
 I spotted it recently and it so reminded me of my partner in all this, I wanted to share it with you.
 Sandy you are the music in my life!

 Thank you, Keith O'Malley who spent hours installing software so that I might build this site, and become a stronger, more well rounded air personality through the use of computers.
 Because of you and my natural curiosity, I feel as if there is nothing I can't do now.
 Here..and in a broadcast studio.
 I'll never be able to repay you.